 It is not the practice of the IIO to include McNeil disclosure forms in the first instance and Crown should be advised that they are not included in our initial disclosure package.
-When Crown requests McNeil disclosure for the purposes of a charge assessment, the Chief Operations Officer will fill out the forms, seal them into an envelope and return them to Crown.
+When Crown requests McNeil disclosure for the purposes of a charge assessment, the Director of Corporate Services will fill out the forms, seal them into an envelope and return them to Crown.
 Crown will seek McNeil disclosure from witness officers involved in the file.

-APPENDIX 1: NINE PRINCIPLES of IIO CASE MANAGEMENT
+IIO - MANUAL OF INVESTIGATIONS APPENDIX 1: NINE PRINCIPLES of IIO CASE MANAGEMENT